makeusabrew/freezer/README.md

 ## Freezer - serving ice-cold JSON, just how you like it

-Freezer attempts to take the pain out of building apps which consume fast-changing JSON endpoints over HTTP.
-It does this by saving a copy of a feed each time it changes and giving you fine-grained control over replaying those changes at when *you* want them to change.
-These changes can be initiated manually or programatically to allow manual or automated testing against traditionally hard to capture, hard to control and hard to replay data.
+Freezer attempts to take the pain out of building apps which consume fast-changing JSON endpoints.
+It is best suited to projects which receive data from sources outside of their control which is hard to reproduce but important to code against.

+It works by saving a copy of a given feed each time it changes, later allowing fine-grained playback of those changes when *you* want them to change.
+These changes can be initiated manually or programatically to allow manual or automated testing against traditionally hard to capture, hard to analyse, hard to control and hard to replay data.

 ## How?